chaostoolkit/chaostoolkit-documentation/sources/drivers/toxiproxy.md

-Closes connections when transmitted data after the limit, sets it up as a dowsntream, 100% toxicity.
+Closes connections when transmitted data after the limit, sets it up as a downstream, 100% toxicity.

 **Signature:**